OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Governance
 ------------

-A Cloak network is governed by a consortium of Members.
+A Cloak Network is governed by a consortium of Members.
 The scriptable Constitution, recorded in the ledger itself, defines a set of rules that members must follow.

 Members can submit proposals to modify the state of the Key-Value Store.